Hykze1/-India-Store-Annual-Sales-Report-for-2022/README.md

 - Geographical Focus: …
 - Channel Optimization: …

-## Find the attached jupyter fill above to see indept insight and Ananlysis.
-Do not forget to check other projects here https://hykze1.github.io/.
+## Find the jupyter file above to see indept insigt and Analysis OR Click on view code if you are using mobile Phone.
+Do not forget to check out my portfolio for other analysis https://hykze1.github.io/.
 Thanks

+# ps: Always convert your mobile phone to desktop for better view when using your mobiles